theo-brown/metadata-action/README.md

 ## About

-GitHub Action to extract metadata (tags, labels) for Docker.
-This action is particularly useful if used with [Docker Build Push](https://github.com/docker/build-push-action) action.
+GitHub Action to extract metadata such as tags from Git reference and GitHub events to tag and label Docker images.
+This action is particularly useful if used with
+[Docker Build Push](https://github.com/docker/build-push-action) action.

 ![Screenshot](.github/metadata-action.png)